Just as SUSANNE SUNDFØR’s music career was taking off, her personal life went into meltdown, as she tells NEIL MCCORMICK…

 When I ask her about the thinking behind the new album’s title Sundfør laughs.
 “Everybody’s got issues.
 We are all insane.”
 Then she considers the question more seriously.
 “It’s not a political album, and it’s not therapy.
 It’s music that you can listen to to hear somebody else is thinking the things you’re thinking.
 We’re killing our planet.
 You can engage politically- join Greenpeace- but at the same time you can still feel really sad and scared and appalled.
 This album is about trying to find a way to stay sane and calm.”

-SUSANNE SUNDFØR’s fifth studio album, Music for People in Trouble, was released in 2017.
+SUSANNE SUNDFØR is a Norwegian singer-songwriter.
+Her fifth studio album, Music for People in Trouble, is out now on Bella Union.

 NEIL MCCORMICK writes for The Telegraph.